KristinShuyiHan/lab-report-4-week-8/lab-report-4-week-8.md

 ```

 **Do you think there is a small (<10 lines) code change that will make your program work for snippet 2 and all related cases that nest parentheses, brackets, and escaped brackets?
 If yes, describe the code change.
 If not, describe why it would be a more involved change.**
+To do so, We have to check if there are nested brackets and nested parenthesis in the link area.
+To deal with nested brackets, the content insde the parenthesis in outtermost bracktes get pciked.
+For nested parenthesis, the content inside the outermost parenthesis gets picked.
+The algorhthm to achieve this process is quite complicated,might requires multple if else statements, thus required code more than ten lines.

 ## Snippet 3: